-In P1-4 children have daily reading homework and topic/family homework where appropriate.
+In P1-4 learners have daily reading homework and topic/family homework where appropriate.

-In P5-7 children have reading homework, spelling homework, monthly calendar of maths activities and monthly homework challenges.
+In P5-7 learners have reading homework, spelling homework, maths activities and regular homework challenges.

 Becoming Involved in School

 All schools have a Parent Council - to get involved please contact the school.
 Schools will also issue specific information related to this at the start of the school year.